Do you want to know how to really succeed in network marketing online?

 Here’s an example: you’re a Beach Body coach which fits into the health and wellness industry.
 Do you have (or can you learn) expertise in anything related to that field?
 Do you have a background in nutrition?
 Have you lost weight yourself?
 Do you have some solid experience with weight lifting?
 Are you a natural-product creator?

 ↠ ACTION ITEM: List the industry that your business fits into, then list every tiny little thing that you have experience in with that industry.
 If you don’t have the background, list the things you’re passionate about and figure out a way to gain some expertise.
-(I have a great PDF on testing your niche that will be helpful here.)

-STEP #3: FINDING YOUR AUDIENCE
+SUCCEED IN NETWORK MARKETING STEP #3: FINDING YOUR AUDIENCE

 Your audience is not everyone that you’ve ever met in your life.
 Nor is it anyone that walks within 2 feet of you.
 Nor is it anyone who opens their door in a particular neighbourhood you’re canvassing.
 The people who do buy your products or are interested in becoming a business partner generally have similarities.